alicescfernandes/isel_final_project/docs/dev_log.md

 - [x] Fix styling bugs (modal overlay and input) on the new quarter modal
 - [x] Cleans up more tailwind classes
 - [x] Check mime type of file, to avoid fake xlsx uploads
+- [x] When deleting an excel, update the active CSV's to a previous version

 ## 04/16/2025